 When you become a parent, no one tells you about the deal you just made to take on a lifetime of low-level anxiety.
 From the joy of your baby’s first smile to the terror of watching your teenager drive off alone for the first time, it’s a roller coaster ride to be sure.
 In between those huge moments, you’ll often wonder if your kid’s all right.
-Should he be potty trained already?
-Shouldn’t she be walking, talking, jumping, or “flying” by now?
+Should they be potty trained already?
+Shouldn’t they be walking, talking, jumping, or “flying” by now?

 This is where milestones come in handy.
 Right from birth, children learn constantly -- to use their voices, bodies, brains, and emotions.
 Milestones are markers that tell you when you can expect your child to learn new skills, such as crawling, walking, and talking.
 They give you and your doctor a standard way to check your child’s development.